Safe Area Physical Barricades Power Transmission Device Operating Controls

 Integration Points: Where Safety Meets Technology

-The most effective systems combine physical and electrical controls naturally.
+The most effective systems combine physical and electrical controls easily.
 Here are common integration strategies:

 This level of integration isn't just about convenience — it creates redundancy.
 If one system fails, others can still prevent unsafe conditions.